Big Boobs Can Go Wire-Free

 DD cup = D cup + A cup

 HH cup = H cup + A cup

-The increments are not compounding, they are only being added by an A cup measurement
+The increments are not compounding, they are only going up by an A cup each time.

 Solution: Know your body type and what styles suit you.
 If your body shape is not suited to low cut bras, then stick to the balconnet styles.